 Belize is free of serious epidemic diseases and no vaccinations are required for entry in to Belize.
 However, there are areas where yellow fever and dengue fever are more prevalent.
 Extra caution and the use of anti-malarials are advised for extended stays in the jungle.
 For vaccinations and other health precautions, we recommend you consult your local doctor when planning your Belize dive trip.

-Belize City has a hospital and several private medical centres and clinics for less serious issues.
+Belize City has a hospital and several private medical centers and clinics for less serious issues.

 For scuba divers, there is a hyperbaric chamber on Ambergris Caye.